 New to native development on BlackBerry 10?

 Not sure where to get started?
-Click the arrow below to see some of the resources that'll help get you developing with the core APIs in the BlackBerry 10 Native SDK.
+Click the arrow below to see some of the resources that help get you developing with the BlackBerry 10 Native SDK.

 A must for all first timers

-Then, walk through the tutorial to create your first core app.
-You'll learn some basic concepts of developing for BlackBerry 10, and you'll also learn how to build and test apps on a device or the BlackBerry 10 Device Simulator.
+Then, walk through the tutorials to create your first app.
+You'll learn basic concepts of developing for BlackBerry 10, and you'll also learn how to build and test apps on a device or the BlackBerry 10 Device Simulator.

 Information that all developers need

-The Development section contains information that's important to all the apps you create.
-Learn more about the Momentics IDE or the BlackBerry Native Plug-in for Microsoft Visual Studio.
+The Development section contains fundamental information that's important for all of the apps that you create.
+You can learn how to build, test, and deploy your app using the Momentics IDE or the BlackBerry Native Plug-in for Microsoft Visual Studio.